panoslin/StreamHelper/README.md

    - Timestamp
    - Page title and URL
    - Request type and metadata
+   - Tab ID for context
 4. Stores in Chrome's local storage
 5. Updates popup interface in real-time

+### Tab-Specific Functionality

+The extension intelligently tracks which tab each m3u8 request comes from:
+- **Default View**: Shows only requests from the current active tab
+- **Toggle Option**: Switch between "Current Tab" and "All Requests" views
+- **Real-time Updates**: Automatically updates when switching between tabs
+- **Smart Filtering**: New requests only appear if they're from the current tab (when in current tab mode)

 ## File Structure